Funkatronics/RpcCore/README.md

 # DEPRECATED
-this library has been moved to https://github.com/solana-mobile/rpc-core
+This library has been moved to https://github.com/solana-mobile/rpc-core

 # RpcCore
 Multiplatform JSON RPC Library using Kotlin Serialization